jacklipson/jacklipson.github.io/src/glossary/class notes/math 254a/lec23.md

 lec_date: "2025-10-20"
 ---

-Today, we covered the different and discriminant.
+Today, we covered commutative algebra and lattices.

 <div class = "subthm-box" type = "goal">
     In particular, we want: